 And a handsome train awaits us on the Worth Valley Line."
 See this film:

-The poem I wrote last winter, one of the worst winters for 20 years was called: "Waiting Their Turn" and as I looked from my window at trees, hedges and garden completely covered with snow, I thought of the hungry birds.
+The poem I wrote a few winters ago, one of the worst winters for 20 years was called: "Waiting Their Turn" and as I looked from my window at trees, hedges and garden completely covered with snow, I thought of the hungry birds.
 Boots on, I trudged to the hedge with a tray covered with food for them.
 Immediately hungry seagulls flew in and danced over and down onto the tray.
 The poor crows, our regular visitors, watched from a tree in the distance.
 They awaited their turn on the food tray.
 Here is a film of our town during this time:

 Many of the ducks here will have flown from the lake at the back of my garden to the river bank.
 Oh, they were so very hungry.
 They did try to get to my back door - yes, walking as they usually do - but the snow covered them and eventually they flew off down to the river.
 (River Wharfe).
 The little mandarin duck on the park seat has been to my home.
 We named him "Napoleon" because he was smaller than the mallards, but definitely the boss.
 Hope you like this film.